DIY tree earrings with a Cricut

 You can find many templates for your earrings on Pinterest and Etsy.
 Many bloggers offer them for free and others are available for sale on the Etsy website.

-For these Christmas tree earrings, I used a file that I bought here.
+For these Christmas tree earrings, I used a a file I bought on Design Bundles.

 Open Cricut Design Space and start a new project